nbigaouette/uottawa_thesis/README.md

 UOttawa LaTeX Thesis Template
 ================================

-This is a LaTeX document class for a University of Ottawa's PhD thesis, more specifically from the Physics Department (Faculty of Science).
+This is a LaTeX document class I wrote for my PhD thesis in Physics at the University of Ottawa.

+I tried to follow as much as possible the different guidelines from the Physics Department, the Faculty of Science and the Faculty of Graduate and Postdoctoral Studies.

 Usage
 -------------------------